-At Most Companies, the Pay Might Not Differ Greatly From the Solo Driver’s Rate, But at Barr-Nunn You Will Earn More as a Team.
+At Most Companies, the Pay Might Not Differ Greatly From the Solo Driver’s Rate.
+But at Barr-Nunn, You Will Earn More as a Team.

-There’s a lot of talks and promotional material out there suggesting that team driving means exceptionally high pay.
+There are a lot of talks and promotional material out there suggesting that team driving means exceptionally high pay.
 But it’s just straight math.
 The more miles driven, the more pay is earned.
 Sources show the pay per mile averaging in the range of .32 per mile up to .50 per mile across the country, for each partner in a team.

 If you were driving around the clock and around the calendar, you could pull in a gross yearly pay per driver of $61,000+, or 122K+ per couple, at the average U.S. transportation company.
 But we’re all human.
 Even in teams, we can’t drive constantly.
 And loads are not always available, even when drivers are.
 Most driving teams are out on the road an average of 35 out of the 52 weeks in a year.
 It varies.